 - Testing tempo and the difference between spontaneous and deliberative testing

-For the online version of the class, we use a MatterMost chatroom server for communication, a TikiWiki server to share classwork, and GoToWebinar for the presentations.
+For the online version of the class, we use a MatterMost chatroom server for communication, a TikiWiki server to share classwork, and Zoom for the presentations.
 The online version consists of ten webinars and four work assignments.
 All student work, videos, and class materials are provided to students when the class is complete.

-General Agenda for Days 1 & 3
+Typical Agenda for Days 1 & 3

 General Agenda for Day 2